 - Turn the thermostat down by 1 degree.
 If 22 degrees is your preferred temperature, reduce it to 21 degrees.
 Put it down to 19 degrees and wear a jumper.
 Just a one degree reduction is a huge saving.

 - Switch to low energy light bulbs.

-- Let your hair dry naturally, hair dryer are greedy with energy
+- Let your hair dry naturally, hair dryer are greedy with energy.

-- Boil your kettle only with water for one cup, or for the number you are making
+- Boil your kettle only with water for one cup, or for the number you are making.

-- Switch off all appliances on standby
+- Switch off all appliances on standby, apart from your fridge.

 - Switch off lights in rooms not being used, nag your children to do the same.